9 Reasons You’re Not Losing Weight on Keto & What to Do About It

-Your best bet is to go with erythritol because it doesn’t cause blood sugar or insulin spikes.
-Learn more about alternative sweeteners.
+Your best bet is to go with an alternative sweetener that doesn’t cause blood sugar or insulin spikes, like erythritol or stevia

 Pro tip: Until you can identify on your own how many carbs are in each food, use an app like MyFitnessPal.
 You’ll be able to see how many carbs each food contains, and keep track of your daily macros.

 6. You’re intolerant or allergic to something you’re eating

 Is keto not working for you?
 You could have a food allergy.
 Roughly 15 million Americans have food allergies.
 The most common food allergies are to milk, eggs, peanuts, tree nuts, wheat, soy, fish and crustacean shellfish.

 While food allergies are serious business, food intolerances can plague you, too.
 Food intolerances can cause imbalances in the gut that contribute to inflammation, which may affect the number you see on the scale.
 If you feel bloated after eating dairy products or foggy after eating gluten, your body is trying to tell you something.